Ripon Canal: History

 Trade on the canal grew steadily, but there were difficulties by the 1820s, as the commissioners had failed to repay the original loans and interest totalling £11,450 had accrued on them.
-The original Commissioners had ceased to function, and so a group of creditors formed "The Company of Proprietors of the River Ure Navigation to Ripon", and obtained a second Act of Parliament on 23 June 1820, which gave them powers to raise £34,000 by the issuing of shares, with an extra £3,400 if needed.
-They were required to spend £3,000 on repairs within five years of the Act being issued.
+The original commissioners had ceased to function, and so a group of creditors formed "The Company of Proprietors of the River Ure Navigation to Ripon", and obtained a second act of Parliament, the River Ure Navigation to Ripon Act 1820 (1 Geo.
+4. c. xxxv), on 23 June 1820, which gave them powers to raise £34,000 by the issuing of shares, with an extra £3,400 if needed.
+They were required to spend £3,000 on repairs within five years of the act being issued.

-Improvements were made, both as a result of the Act and separately in 1838, which resulted in larger boats being able to negotiate the canal.
+Improvements were made, both as a result of the act and separately in 1838, which resulted in larger boats being able to negotiate the canal.
 Payloads increased from 30 tonnes in 1822 to 70 tonnes in the 1840s, when the navigation could accommodate boats drawing 4.5 ft all the way to Ripon.
 It was never able to handle the Humber sloops, which ran as far as Boroughbridge, with their width of 15.8 ft and draught of 6.5 ft.

 Despite the railway from Darlington to York opening on 4 January 1841, which provided a way to bring coal from the Durham Coalfields south to York, the Aire and Calder Canal were shipping around 26,931 tonnes of coal per year along the Ure Navigation at the time, and the Company of Proprietors was making profits of £886 on an income of £2,013.
 Some of this traffic stopped at Boroughbridge on the River Ure but a good proportion passed along the canal to Ripon.